nens/threedi-docs/source/d_1d_objects.rst

      - No
      - \-
      - Name field, no constraints
-   * - Crest level
+   * - Display name
-     - crest_level
+     - display_name
-     - decimal number
+     - text
-     - Yes
+     - No
-     - m MSL
+     - \-
-     - Lowest point of the cross-section.
+     - Name field, no constraints
    * - Crest type
      - crest_type
      - integer
      - Yes
      - \-
      - Sets the crest type: broad-crested (3) or short-crested (4)
-   * - Cross-section height
-     - cross_section_height
-     - decimal number
-     - see :ref:`cross-section_shape`
-     - m
-     - Height of the cross-section (only used for Closed rectangle cross-sections)
-   * - Cross-section shape
+   * - Discharge coefficient positive
-     - cross_section_shape
+     - discharge_coefficient_positive
-     - decimal number
+     - decimal_number
      - Yes
      - \-
-     - Sets the cross-section shape, :ref:`cross-section_shape`
-   * - Cross-section table
-     - cross_section_table
-     - text
-     - see :ref:`cross-section_shape`
-     - m
-     - CSV-style table of [height, width] or [Y, Z] pairs, see :ref:`cross-section_shape`
-   * - Cross-section width
-     - cross_section_width
-     - decimal number
-     - see :ref:`cross-section_shape`
-     - m
-     - Width or diameter of the cross-section, see :ref:`cross-section_shape`
+     - Discharge in the positive direction is multiplied by this value
    * - Discharge coefficient negative
      - discharge_coefficient_negative
      - decimal_number
      - Yes
      - \-
      - Discharge in the negative direction is multiplied by this value
-   * - Discharge coefficient positive
-     - discharge_coefficient_positive
-     - decimal_number
-     - Yes
-     - \-
-     - Discharge in the positive direction is multiplied by this value
-   * - Display name
-     - display_name
-     - text
-     - No
-     - \-
-     - Name field, no constraints
-   * - End connection node ID
+   * - Material
-     - connection_node_end_id
+     - material_id
 	 - integer
-     - Yes
+	 - See :ref:`weir_material`
 	 - \-
-     - ID of connection node to which the water is pumped
+	 - Foreign key reference to an ID in the :ref:`material` table.
    * - Friction type
      - friction_type
      - decimal number
-     - Yes
+     - See :ref:`weir_material`
      - \-
      - Sets the friction type to Chézy (1) or Manning (2)
    * - Friction value
      - friction_value
      - decimal number
+     - See :ref:`weir_material`
+     - m\ :sup:`1/2`/s (Chézy) or s/m\ :sup:`1/3` (Manning)
+     - Friction or roughness value
+   * - Crest level
+     - crest_level
+     - decimal number
      - Yes
-     - m\ :sup:`1/2`/s (Chèzy) or s/m\ :sup:`1/3` (Manning)
-     - Friction or roughness value
+     - m MSL
+     - Lowest point of the cross-section.
+   * - Cross-section shape
+     - cross_section_shape
+     - decimal number
+     - Yes
+     - \-
+     - Sets the cross-section shape, :ref:`cross-section_shape`
+   * - Cross-section width
+     - cross_section_width
+     - decimal number
+     - see :ref:`cross-section_shape`
+     - m
+     - Width or diameter of the cross-section, see :ref:`cross-section_shape`
+   * - Cross-section height
+     - cross_section_height
+     - decimal number
+     - see :ref:`cross-section_shape`
+     - m
+     - Height of the cross-section (only used for Closed rectangle cross-sections)
+   * - Cross-section table
+     - cross_section_table
+     - text
+     - see :ref:`cross-section_shape`
+     - m
+     - CSV-style table of [height, width] or [Y, Z] pairs, see :ref:`cross-section_shape`
    * - Sewerage
      - sewerage
      - boolean
      - Yes
      - \-
      - Indicates if the structure is part of the sewerage system (True) or not (False)
-   * - Start connection node ID
+   * - Connection node ID start
-     - connection_node_start_id
+     - connection_node_id_start
      - integer
      - Yes
      - \-
      - ID of the start connection node
-   * - Zoom category
+   * - Connection node ID end
-     - zoom_category
+     - connection_node_id_end
      - integer
+     - Yes
+     - \-
+     - ID of the end connection node
+   * - Tags
+     - tags
+     - text
      - No
      - \-
-     - *Deprecated*
+     - Comma-separated list of foreign key references to ID's in :ref:`tag`

 Notes for the modeller